Attorney and mediator with solo practice

 “Even though I have a law degree, I’ve spent much of my professional life not being a lawyer.
 But I don’t regret going to law school for the training and the discipline it provided me.
-Similarly, in addition the professional training I received in El Centro’s program, I’ve learned ways to resolve conflict that I use in my daily life — with my friends, family and co-workers.
+Similarly, in addition to the professional training I received in El Centro’s program, I’ve learned ways to resolve conflict that I use in my daily life — with my friends, family and co-workers.

 “I would recommend mediation skills to anybody — they’re just good skills to have and apply in everyday life.
 I also spent a year teaching social studies to sixth-graders in a DISD inner-city elementary school, and it became very apparent to me that the kids had no conflict resolution skills at all.
 They were very territorial, and being hostile to protect their territory was all they knew.
 I would like to pursue ways to introduce conflict resolution skills in the schools, where kids can learn those skills at an early age.